ckan/ckanext-xloader/README.rst

 DataPusher - one cause of failure was when casting cells.
 The type of a column was detected on the values of the first few rows, so if a column is mainly numeric or dates, but a string (like "Null") comes later on, then this will cause the load to finish at that point.

-ckanext-shift - loads all the cells as text, before allowing the admin to convert columns to the types they want.
-In future it could do automatic compaison
+ckanext-shift - loads all the cells as text, before allowing the admin to convert columns to the types they want (Data Dictionary feature).
+In future it could do automatic detection and conversion.

 Separate web server
 -------------------